-Responding to concerns that a pupil might be subject to or witnessing domestic abuse abuse.
-These reports are saved on CPOMS and communication with Social Care opens up if required.
+Responding to concerns that a pupil might be subject to or witnessing domestic abuse

 Our safeguarding procedures will be followed here, and a referral made to social care as appropriate.
+At Melksham Oak we are part of Operation Encompass Mash and receive secure emails from Wiltshire Police.
+We access these and record them our CPOMs system and act accordingly.